-China’s Xunlei Claims Super Blockchain That Handles Millions of Transactions Per Second to Come in May
+China’s Xunlei Claims Super Blockchain That Handles Millions of TPS to Come in May

 The blockchain innovation changed the social organization and social structure, offering China a chance to overtake the U.S. and western countries, Chen Lei, CEO of Xunlei (NASDAQ: XNET) said during the Boao Forum for Asia annual conference 2018.

 “China started later than the U.S. and western countries in the electronic, communication and Internet industry.
 When it comes to blockchain, it is really an essential opportunity, as this time, China’s at the same starting line with the western world in this (blockchain) space.”

 “This is a significant opportunity worth everyone’s grasping for in this new era.
 Wish more Chinese companies and entrepreneurs to join in the blockchain space” Chen said.
 This former Tencent cloud computing unit leader also disclosed that the company is developing a super blockchain which could process millions of transactions per second, and it is expected to debut in early May.
 It is notable that bitcoin’s capacity is currently 7 transactions per second.
 Some people said that Xunlei’s millions of nodes on its CDN (Content Delivery Network) is incredible and absolutely possible for the transaction speed said above.